sunng87/slacker-cluster/README.md

 [![License](https://img.shields.io/badge/license-eclipse-blue.svg)](https://github.com/sunng87/slacker-cluster/blob/master/LICENSE)

 Base on service discovery by ZooKeeper, slacker has a solution for high availability and load balancing.
 You can have several slacker servers in a cluster serving namespaces of functions.
-The cluster-enabled slacker client will randomly choose one (or several, based on your grouping function) of these servers to call.
-Once a server is added to or removed from the cluster, the client will received notification from zookeeper and establish/destroy the connection to the server.
+The cluster-enabled slacker client will choose one (or several, based on your grouping function) of these servers to call.
+Once a server is added to or removed from the cluster, the client will receive a notification from zookeeper and establish/destroy the connection to the server.

-To create such a slacker cluster, you have to deploy at least one zookeeper instance in your system.
+To create such a slacker cluster, you have to deploy at least one zookeeper instance in your topology.

 ## Leiningen